 - Continue implementation of Quality Improvement Strategy surveys for waiver recipients.

-- Enhance best practices to address conflict of interest in multiple roles of CCB.
+- Enhance best practices to address conflict of interest in multiple roles of the CCB.

-- Develop and implement best practices in technology for independence and communication for individuals receiving services.
+- Utilize technology for independence and communication for individuals receiving services.

 - Promote continued CCB central planning and coordination role for the needs of people with developmental disabilities in the local service area.

 - Implement business practices to continue clean audits and a financially sound and stable organization with lean administrative costs.